Fitness for all generations remains a top priority as new 2025–26 trends revealed

 17. Exercise is Medicine

-18. Low-Impact/Joint-Friendly Exercise Options
+18. Low-Impact and Joint-Friendly Exercise Options

 19. Small Group Training